 I’ve been there before, desperately trying hard to find love because I thought that love would complete me.
 That love will finally make me happy.
 Dating different men will not make me happy.
 Depending on men to feel validated as a desirable woman?
 Huge mistake and one that ended up leaving me feeling emptier than before.

 It is no one’s job to make me happy.
 I owe it to myself to make me happy and it would be so unfair to demand someone to make me happy, right?
-I recognized this with my first marriage which ended badly, but I needed that to opened my eyes up.
-If it wasn’t for my divorce, I would never come on this journey of self-love, self-discoveries and growth.
+I recognized this with my first marriage which ended badly, but I needed that to open my eyes up.
+If it wasn’t for my divorce, I would never come on this journey of self-love, self-discoveries, and growth.
 Ultimately, I would never meet D, the man that still gives me butterflies every time I see his smile even after 2 years.

 My divorce gave me a second chance in life and for that, I thank my ex-husband.

 So how can we love ourselves when we don’t have thigh gaps (who invented this trend anyway?!
 It needs to go away!), we need to lose weights…our boobs are too small (or too big!)?
 I will love myself once I lose these stubborn weights!
 I used to think that way too.